Juannnrv/cineCampus/README.md

 **Description:** Allows a user to purchase a ticket for a specific show.
 Depending on whether a credit card is provided, the ticket may be paid immediately or handled as a cash transaction.

-**Preconditions:** The user must be registered, and the show must exist with available seats.
+**Preconditions:** The user must be registered and authenticated with a valid JWT, be careful the show must exist with available seats.

 **Request Body Parameters:**